 Best Brands of Hoisin Sauce

 Avoid the typical grocery store brands of hoisin sauce with vaguely Chinese sounding names.
 Instead, look for more authentic brands in specialty stores, Asian markets, or online.
-Two widely recommended brands are, Koon Chun and Lee Kum Kee.
+Two widely recommended brands are Koon Chun Hoisin and Lee Kum Kee Hoisin.

 This article contains one or more Amazon affiliate links.
 See full disclosure.